Compete in groups to list as many sports as you can on paper or on a whiteboard.

 - Which sports do you enjoy watching on TV?
 How much time do you spend watching them?

-- Have you watched any sports live at the sports ground or stadium?
+- Have you watched any sports live at a sports ground or stadium?
 How was the experience?
 Was it better than watching on TV?

 - Are there any sports you can’t stand to see on TV?
 What are they and why don’t you like them?